DavesCodeMusings/CloudPi/docs/deploy-nginx-stack.md

 ___

-_Tearing the S from his varsity jersey, Letterman turns HTTP into HTTPS, making traffic encypted once again!_
+_Tearing the S from his varsity jersey, Letterman turns HTTP into HTTPS, making web traffic encypted once again!_

 _&mdash;The Electric Company episode we wish we had, but never did._